CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.facts.md

 ### Facts for Connecting to Database lesson:

-`PHP Data Objects (PDO)` defines an interface for accessing databases in PHP.
+`PHP Data Objects (PDO)` defines an interface in PHP to access certain databases

-`PDO` class signifies a connection between a database server and PHP.
+`PDO` class represents a connection between a database server and PHP.

 `PDO_PGSQL` is a driver of `PHP Data Objects (PDO) Interface` that allows access between PHP and PostgreSQL database.